- Accommodation: 3 nights on board a catamaran and 4 nights in a double or twin room in a 3-star Guesthouse in Luka Šipanska on Sipan Island

 During the week, you will have two different bases.
 The first is a catamaran, with a spacious sunbathing deck, complete with steps for lowering yourself into the sparkling waters of the Adriatic.

-On dry land, you will stay at the traditional, six-bedroom Guesthouse Dubravka, which sits right on the waterfront in Šipanska Luka.
+On dry land, you will stay in a 3-star traditional Guesthouse, in Šipanska Luka on Sipan Island.
 This means beautiful sunsets behind the harbour’s swaying palm trees, fantastic views of the azure bay and the beach on your doorstep.

 Image Credits: Ivo Biocina and Croatian National Tourist Board, Huck Finn Adventure Travel